Chelmsford

-Chelmsford (/ˈtʃɛlmzfərd/) is a city in the City of Chelmsford district in the county of Essex, England.
-It is the county town of Essex and one of three cities in the county, along with Southend-on-Sea and Colchester.
-It is located 31 miles north-east of London at Charing Cross and 22 miles south-west of Colchester.
-The population of the urban area was 111,511 in the 2011 Census, while the wider district has 168,310.
+Chelmsford (/ˈtʃɛlmzfərd/) is a city in Essex, England.
+It is the county town of Essex and one of three cities in the county, along with Colchester and Southend-on-Sea.
+It is located 31 miles north-east of Charing Cross in London, and 22 miles south-west of Colchester.
+At the 2021 census the built up area had a population of 110,625.
+It gives its name to the wider Chelmsford local government district which also covers an extensive surrounding area.

-The demonym for a Chelmsford resident is "Chelmsfordian".

-The main conurbation of Chelmsford incorporates all or part of the former parishes of Broomfield, Newland Spring, Great Leighs, The Walthams, Great Baddow, Little Baddow, Galleywood, Howe Green, Margaretting, Pleshey, Stock, Roxwell, Danbury, Bicknacre, Writtle, Moulsham, Rettendon, The Hanningfields, The Chignals, Widford and Springfield, including Springfield Barnes, now known as Chelmer Village.

-The communities of Chelmsford, Massachusetts; Chelmsford, Ontario; and Chelmsford, New Brunswick, are named after the city.

-Chelmsford's population consists of a large number of City and Docklands commuters, attracted by the 30–35-minute railway journey into Central London via the Great Eastern Main Line.
+Chelmsford as a settlement started growing after 1100 AD, when a bridge across the River Can was built.
+The town grew in importance after King John issued a Royal Charter in 1196, allowing Chelmsford to host a market, and by 1219 the town had become the county town of Essex.
+Chelmsford was involved in the Peasants' Revolt of 1381, and King Richard II moved on the town after quelling the revolt in London.
+In 1516, King Henry VIII purchased the Boleyn estate, building Beaulieu Palace, located on the current site of New Hall School.

+During the early 20th century Chelmsford grew in industrial importance, becoming the birth place of radio under Guglielmo Marconi.
+Other big manufacturers were Crompton & Co under R. E. B. Crompton, Hoffmann Ball Bearings, Fell Christy (later known as Christy Norris Ltd), Coleman and Moreton, Thomas Clarkson and Eddington and Stevenson.
+In 1914, the parish church of St Mary the Virgin was raised to the status of a cathedral on the creation of the Diocese of Chelmsford, while in 2012 the town received Royal assent to become a city.

 History

 Early history

 Before 1199, there were settlements nearby from ancient times.
-The remains of a Neolithic and a late Bronze Age settlement have been found in the Springfield suburb, and the town was occupied by the Romans.
+The remains of a Neolithic and a late Bronze Age settlement have been found in the suburb of Springfield, and the town was occupied by the Romans.
 A Roman fort was built in AD 60, and a civilian town grew up around it.
-The town was given the name of Caesaromagus (Caesar's field or Caesar's marketplace), although the reason for it being given the great honour of bearing the Imperial prefix is now unclear – possibly as a failed 'planned town' provincial capital to replace Londinium or Camulodunum.
+The town was given the name of Caesaromagus (Caesar's field or Caesar's marketplace), although the reason for it being given the great honour of bearing the Imperial prefix is now unclear – possibly indicating that it was on this site that Roman Emperor, Claudius, defeated the remaining British armies during the Roman conquest of Britain, before capturing Camulodunum.
 The remains of a mansio, a combination post office, civic centre and hotel, lie beneath the streets of modern Moulsham, and the ruins of an octagonal temple are located beneath the Odeon roundabout.
-The town disappeared for a while after the Romans left Britain.
+In 2025, archaeologists from Archaeology South East found three bodies during a dig at the former Moulsham Street car park.

 An Anglo-Saxon burial was discovered at Broomfield to the north of Chelmsford in the late 19th century and the finds are now in the British Museum.
 The road 'Saxon Way' now marks the site.

-The city's name is derived from Ceolmaer's ford which was close to the site of the present High Street stone bridge.
-In the Domesday Book of 1086, the town was called Celmeresfort and by 1189 it had changed to Chelmsford.
-Its position on the Londinium – Camulodonum Roman road (the modern A12) ensured the early prosperity of Chelmsford.